elhodel/EasyEditorSettings/README.md

 ## Attribute Arguments

+`scope`:
+Where the Settings should be stored:

+- In the Project Folder for Project specific Settings
+- In the Preferences Folder for Project overarching Settings

 `savePath`:
 Where the Settings should be saved on the Machine.
-When `location` is set to `FilePathAttribute.Location.ProjectFolder` the Path is relative to the ProjectFolder.
+When `scope` is set to `Project` the Path is relative to the ProjectFolder.
-When `location` is set to `FilePathAttribute.Location.PreferencesFolder` the Path is relative to the Preferences Folder: https://docs.unity3d.com/ScriptReference/FilePathAttribute.Location.PreferencesFolder.html
+When `scope` is set to `User` the Path is relative to the Preferences Folder: https://docs.unity3d.com/ScriptReference/FilePathAttribute.Location.PreferencesFolder.html

 `menuPath`:
 Path in the EditorWindow of the ProjectSettings or Prefernces depending on `location`

-`location`:
-Where the Settings should be stored:
-- In the Project Folder for Project specific Settings
-- In the Preferences Folder for Project overarching Settings

 ## Planned Improvements